Snake Plissken: Personality

 Snake is shown as being very cynical, most likely due to the hypocrisy of the U.S. government, and appears to be willing to do anything to survive.
 He is often stated by others to be somewhat of a misanthrope.
 He is terse, stern in his speech, of few words, and holds nothing sacred or even important.
-He does however hold a loose code of honor.
+He does, however, hold a loose code of honor, though he tends to be more judgmental of others resorting to questionable acts to survive when it comes at his expense than he is of himself when doing the same to others.

 He frequently shows coolness and level-headed thinking under extremely stressful situations.
 Although he will kill without remorse or hesitation, he does not kill for fun or when it is unnecessary.
 He is also known for his quick wit and gallows humor.

 Appearances

 Escape from New York

 Snake was arrested in 1997 after breaking into the U.S. Federal Reserve in Denver, Colorado.
 He was sentenced to life in New York maximum security prison, that is, the entire island of Manhattan, surrounded by an impenetrable wall, and then abandoned to fall into anarchy.
 At this time, Air Force One is hijacked and crashes into Manhattan, and the President, played by Donald Pleasence, is captured by the "Duke of New York" (Isaac Hayes), the de facto leader of the prisoners.
 Bob Hauk (Lee Van Cleef), the United States Police Force Commissioner, offers Snake a full pardon if he will go in and rescue the President.
 The President carries technical information that would allow the United States to be the dominant world power, but in 24 hours it will become useless.
 Hauk enforces the time limit by implanting microscopic explosive capsules in Plissken's carotid arteries, which will detonate at the deadline.
 Plissken rescues the President with the help of Harold Hellman (Harry Dean Stanton) (now known as Brain, and working for the Duke of New York), Brain's "squeeze" Maggie (Adrienne Barbeau), and a taxicab driver nicknamed Cabby (Ernest Borgnine).
 Only Plissken and the President survive their escape.
 As the President begins his broadcast speech, Plissken, who is disgusted by the President's evident lack of empathy for the people who died to get him out, walks away, furiously shredding the time-critical information tape.